svelte-librarian/sv-use/packages/website/src/lib/docs/getting-started/limitations.md

----
-slug: "limitations"
-title: Limitations
+# Limitations

-description: 'SvelteUse has some limitations that are listed below.'
+SvelteUse has some limitations that are listed below.
----

 ## Destructuring